Luthier's contemporary 5-string lira

 • Stock: no, only on request

 IMPORTANT: THE SHIPPING COST MUST BE ADDED TO THE PRICE OF THE INSTRUMENT.
-SHIPMENTS OUT OF THE COUNTRY OF ORIGIN (ARGENTINA) ARE MADE WITH SERVICES SUCH AS DHL, UPS, OR THE LIKE.
+SHIPMENTS OUTSIDE THE COUNTRY OF ORIGIN (ARGENTINA) ARE MADE WITH SERVICES SUCH AS DHL OR SIMILAR.

 Description

-The lyre (from Latin "lyra", and this from the Greek "A") is a primitive string instrument, shaped like an abacus, the origin of which was attributed to Hermes or the muse Polimnia.
-It was the musical instrument that Orpheus played and accompanies Apollo as a symbol of the citizen state, culture and music.
+The lyre (from the Latin “lyra”, and this from the Greek “λύρα”) is a primitive stringed instrument, shaped like an abacus, whose origin the Greeks attributed to Hermes or to the muse Polymnia.
+It was the musical instrument played by Orpheus and the one that accompanies Apollo as a symbol of the citizen state, culture and music.

 The lyre is a musical instrument that, like the harp, was played with both hands.

-The descendant instruments of the lyre are the zither, the guitar and the latud, which continue the tradition of lyre to this day as the instruments of the poet and the troubadour.
+The instruments descended from the lyre are the zither, the guitar and the lute, which continue the tradition of the lyre to this day as the instruments of the poet and the troubadour.

 Reviews